-Classes begin in early July and run for four and a half weeks.
+Classes are offered during the summer at the College beginning in early July.
 Tuition for the program is offered at a rate that is less than regular College tuition and includes all fees and instructional materials.
 For additional information on the ACE program, please call 215-751-8779 or e-mail ace@ccp.edu.